Inter beat Milan 2-0 in the first leg of the Champions League semi-final - Breaking Latest News

-The match was scored in the opening minutes as Inter put Milan in great trouble by immediately going two goals up.
+The match was decided in the opening minutes in which Inter put Milan in great difficulty by immediately leading by two goals.
 From then on there was never a real reaction from Milan, except with a few isolated occasions and a post hit by Sandro Tonali in the second half.
-Inter, on the other hand, continued to insist on attacking especially in the first half, hitting the post with Hakan Calhanoglu.
+Inter, on the other hand, continued to insist on attack especially in the first half, hitting the post with Hakan Calhanoglu, and in general they seemed much in better shape.

 Tonight’s was the fifth Milan derby in the history of the Champions League.
 In the previous four games between 2003 and 2005 Milan had never lost, obtaining two wins and two draws (and in both cases the passage of the round).
-For Inter it was instead the first victory.
+For Inter it was instead the first victory, and the third out of three derbies played in 2023.

 – Read also: Why do we say “derby” in football?